 Well, we are well into 2022.
 And with new optimization trends already making ripples, we may very well be cresting on one of such waves in terms of advertisement as well.
 If you don’t know in which direction to paddle, you risk getting crushed against the hard sand when the time comes.

 Today, we are going to take a look at three elements of the digital advertising landscape, and consider their implications as barometers of what’s about to come.

 Established Ad Platforms Are Trying on New Hats

 2019 was the scenario of some pretty exciting moves for two big names in the digital advertisement world: Google and Amazon.

-Then we have the big A, that, not content with having transformed the retail world already, is showing amazing performance in regards to digital advertisement.
+Then we have the big A, which, not content with having transformed the retail world already, is showing amazing performance in regard to digital advertising.

 Almost at the other end of the spectrum, Amazon seems determined to shed away its perception as a transaction-exclusive platform.
 Making great strides in creating an environment where brands can not only advertise but set off branding and consumer loyalty campaigns.

 Their Sponsored Brand product – formerly known as Headline Search – expanded the inventory available for the format.
 Moreover, by displaying the advertiser’s logo, tagline, and product catalog, has made their ads more brand-centric.
 Add to it that some ad elements drive traffic directly to the advertiser’s amazon store page, and you can see how a company can create a nice ecosystem there.